vanilla/vanilla/cli/README.md

 To install vnla you can follow these steps.

 1. Make sure you have run `composer install` on the root directory of this repo.
 That will ensure that the command line tool will work here.
 You don't need to do a `composer install` from this directory.
-2. In order to do backports you will need to install [hub](https://hub.github.com/) and have it alias the `git` command on your machine.
+2. You should ensure that the [cli/bin/vnla](./bin/vnla) script is in your path so that you can execute it anywhere on your machine.
+Running `./cli/bin/vnla install` can assist you in doing this.
-3. You should ensure that the [cli/bin/vnla](./bin/vnla) script is in your path so that you can execute it anywhere on your machine.
+3. In order to do backports you will need to install [hub](https://hub.github.com/) and setup authentication for it.
+To check if your access token is properly setup run `hub api` from your terminal and you should see a response indicating your github user.

 ## Usage